crossleylab/crossleylab.github.io/research/index.md

   include feature.html
   image="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4838343/bin/gkv1380fig7.jpg"
-  title="Understanding how transcription factors identify their target genes, via domains other than the DNA-binding domain" flip=false
+  title="Understanding how transcription factors identify their target genes, via domains other than the DNA-binding domain" text="The genomic localisation of transcription factors (TFs) was traditionally thought to be solely determined by their DNA binding domains (DBDs) binding to a specific DNA motif.
+However, in vivo studies such as early ChIP-seq experiments demonstrated that TFs only bind a fraction of their motifs (often <1%) in vivo.
+This led us and others to investigate other factors that affect specificity.
+Using a model zinc finger TF, KLF3, we have previously shown that its functional or effector domain via protein-protein interactions also influences its genomic localisation.
+We are now further exploring how this translates to the whole KLF family and how epigenetic partner proteins may be involved." flip=false
 %}